immsrini/al-folio/_pages/about.md

 I’m an active [IEEE](https://www.ieee.org/) volunteer contributing back to the scientific community for about a decade now.
 Presently, I serve as the Chair for the Membership Development Committee at the [Toronto Section](https://toronto.ieee.ca).
 Recently I was promoted to a Senior Member.
 Reach out if you are interested in building communities!
 From time to time, I advise select startups on AI statergy.

-Outside of CS/ML, I have a keen interest in studying the structure of societies, select biographies, structures of economies, Sanatana dharma, and south-Indian classical music.
+Outside of CS/ML, I have a keen interest in studying the structure of societies, select biographies, structures of economies, and south-Indian classical music.
+I'm a student/practitioner of Sanatana dharma.
 I spend a disproportionate amount of time on horology, writing instruments, blades, and leathercraft.
 I enjoy tech - anything that can be powered on and programmed.

 I used to live in (still) beautiful and original part of Bangalore closer to CTR’s benne dose and Veena store’s idli chutney before moving to Toronto.
 Being from the south, I love my filter kaapi (yes, Kaapi!) and can be brided with a good one.